jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 The most popular tool for building desktop apps is Electron.

+Raise your hand if you've ever used Electron?

 Electron builds in a full chromium browser and Node.js into every app.
 It even bundles in ffmpeg because chromium depends on it, even though most apps would never use it.

 A Hello World app is 268 MB, runs 4 separate processes, and uses 83 MB of memory.